zemirco/old-zemirco.github.io/source/_posts/2013-04-13-how-to-pass-javascript-variables-from-a-server-to-angular.markdown

 #### Pro

-Solution one is probably the easiest to understand and fastet to implement.
+Solution one is probably the easiest to understand and fastest to implement.
 Every step is comprehensible and nothing fancy is going on.

 #### Contra